nicelkaim/K8S-tutorial/README.md

 Questions: https://github.com/pwolthausen/k8s-workshops/blob/master/7-live-debugging/Questions.md

+### Before you begin
+* All Steps should be taken in Cloud Shell, as git, terraform, and important env var are preinstalled

+* You will need a Google Cloud Service Account with IAM permissions to create GKE clusters and workloads, VPC networks, and GCE Instances

 ### Instructions

-All Steps should be taken in Cloud Shell, as git, terraform, and important env var are preinstalled

 Step 1: